apache/incubator-retired-slider/src/site/markdown/specification/cli-actions.md

 And implicitly, not in the running containers of that application

-    not exists c in hoya-app-containers(YARN', instancename, user) where c.id == container-id
+    not exists c in slider-app-containers(YARN', instancename, user) where c.id == container-id

 At some time `t1 > t`, the status of the application (`AM'`) will be updated to reflect that YARN has notified the AM of the loss of the container